woocommerce/woocommerce/readme.txt

 * Fix - Switch the permissions check for json_search_products to use the read_product capability.
 * Fix - Fixed the addition of variable products using the Order API.
 * Fix - Sale item exclusion logic for variations.
+* Fix - Switch to JSON to avoid unserializing untrusted data when handling responses from PayPal.
 * Tweak - woocommerce_downloadable_file_exists filter.

 = 2.3.10 - 01/06/2015 =